selvinor/selvin-subscription-client/README.md

 This app enables a user to send flowers to to a recipient at a residence or business according to a schedule.

-Users are presented with a choice of three different sizes of floral arrangements representing small, medium and large.
+Users are presented with a choice of three different sizes of floral products representing small, medium and large.

 Next, the user provides the recipient's delivery information - name, address, phone, a gift message and a Company name, if applicable.
 Contact information for the sender includes name, phone number and email address.